The effects of climate change may be some of the biggest threats facing whales and dolphins today.

 However, in the last centuries we have significantly changed the atmosphere, putting extra amounts of ‘greenhouse gases’ into it, therefore the blanket has become thicker and the temperature underneath is becoming dangerously hot.

-Light and warmth on planet Earth comes almost exclusively from the sun.
-What happens to this arriving solar radiation - including how much of it is bounced back into space - depends on a number of things, including the composition of gases in the atmosphere and how reflective the Earth’s surface is (for example, polar ice is more reflective than ploughed fields).
+How do these gases trap in heat?
+Light and warmth on earth comes almost exclusively from the sun.
+What happens to this arriving solar radiation - including how much of it is bounced back into space - depends on a number of things, including the composition of gases in the atmosphere and how reflective the Earth’s surface is (for example, ice is more reflective than ploughed fields).

-Climate change is expected to affect whales, dolphins and porpoises mainly through the loss of habitat (given the distinct temperature-linked ranges of most species), changes in prey availability, potential increased competition from range expansions of other species.
-The potential impacts include changes in abundance, distribution, timing and range of migration, prey abundance and distribution, and reproductive success and ultimately survival.
+The main impacts on whales, dolphins and porpoises is through the loss of habitat, changes in prey availability and potential increased competition from range expansions of other species.
+Other impacts include changes in abundance, distribution, timing and range of migration, reproductive success and ultimately survival.